 Yet when most teams solve problems, they tend to rely more on their two preferred type functions instead of using all four functions in order.
-Because your team type is ESTJ, the team will tend to rely first on Thinking and then on Sensing, as these behaviors come most easily to your team.
-So the team will spend most of its time using the behaviors shown in the Thinking and Sensing boxes.
+Because your team type is ESFJ, the team will tend to rely first on Feeling and then on Sensing, as these behaviors come most easily to your team.
+So the team will spend most of its time using the behaviors shown in the Feeling and Sensing boxes.

-Your team will have less interest in, and spend less time on, behaviors associated with Feeling and Intuition.
-In fact, it may short-circuit the Z-model process and use only the Thinking and Sensing steps.
+Your team will have less interest in, and spend less time on, behaviors associated with Thinking and Intuition.
+In fact, it may short-circuit the Z-model process and use only the Feeling and Sensing steps.
 You may notice this dynamic at work in team meetings.
-However, if the team neglects to use Feeling, it may miss what is most important to its customers or clients.
-If it neglects to use Intuition, it may reject new ideas and fail to innovate.
+However, if the team neglects to use Thinking, it may not analyze the long-term consequences of its decisions or may stifle healthy debate.
+If it neglects Intuition, it may reject new ideas and fail to innovate.
 Team performance may suffer if all four functions are not considered.

-- ▶ The next time the team faces a decision, work through the steps in the order indicated by the arrows above. - Identify team members, or someone from outside the team, who can help your team address the Intuition and Feeling aspects of problem solving.
+- ▶ The next time the team faces a decision, work through the steps in the order indicated by the arrows above. - Identify team members, or someone from outside the team, who can help your team address the Intuition and Thinking aspects of problem solving.